-Flowers will wilt, gift cards will be stowed away or even thrown out, and chocolates (well, chocolates are always a good idea) but those can also feel too temporary as a standalone gift!
+Flowers will wilt, gift cards will be stowed away or even thrown out, and chocolates (well, chocolates are always a good idea).
+But those can also feel too temporary as a standalone gift!

-If your kitchen or bathroom sink, bathtub or toilet filling up with water, it’s too late - your drain is blocked.
+If your kitchen or bathroom sink, bathtub or toilet fills up with water, it’s too late - your drain is blocked.
 This can hopefully be fixed with a plunger or a drain snake, but sometimes only a professional plumber can help, and it’s always a hassle we would rather avoid.

 While you are at it, throw all dish towels, hand towels, face towels and all other towels into the wash and wash them on the highest setting.
 Afterwards, give your bath mats and all other washable floor mats and rugs a proper wash.

-To clean your microwave, soften the dirt by placing a bowl of water with some slices of lemon on high for a minute, then leaving it standing for another.
+To clean your microwave, soften the dirt by placing a bowl of water with some slices of lemon on high for a minute, then leave it standing for another.
 Then, wiping the inside of the microwave shouldn’t be any problem at all!

 We have a handy article for you about cleaning your oven and stove top naturally.
-While you are at it, you can also decalcify your water kettle and coffee machine, following manufacturer’s recommendations.
+While you are at it, you can also decalcify your water kettle and coffee machine, following the manufacturer’s recommendations.
 Once all appliances are clean on the inside, tackle the outside: wipe them with a microfiber cloth.
-To make stainless steel appliances shiny, use Glass Cleaner and a Glass Microfiber Cloth - it will remove all greasy fingerprints and leave the appliances clean and streak-free.
+To make stainless steel appliances shiny, use our Glass Cleaner and Glass Microfiber Cloth - it will remove all greasy fingerprints and leave the appliances clean and streak-free.